 How to Have Success with Reviews

 Why are reviews important?
 They help build trust and make it easy for homeowners to see why they should hire you.
-Pros that have more reviews receive up to 3x the contacts with homeowners.
+Pros with 3+ reviews are 39% more likely to be selected by the homeowner.

 Here’s a few tips to be successful with reviews: